datahawklab/datahawk.github.io/_posts/2022-03-28-easy-githubpages-blogging.md

 ## Upcoming additions to this pos

+* How to link a custom domain of your choosing to your github pages blog/site.
 * in the upcoming updates to this post, i'll be adding info on how to add images very easily and have them easily github.
 * I'll also post instructions on how to link a free discus account to your blog so that your readers can post messages.